-GSV Capital was formed as a Maryland corporation and is an externally managed, non-diversified closedend management investment company.
+GSV Capital, a Maryland corporation, is an externally managed, non-diversified closed-end management investment company.
 We completed our IPO in May 2011 and have elected to be regulated as a business development company under the 1940 Act.
 As a business development company, we are required to meet regulatory tests, including the requirement to invest at least 70% of our gross assets in "qualifying assets."
 Qualifying assets generally include, among other things, securities of "eligible portfolio companies."
 "Eligible portfolio companies" generally include U.S. companies that are not investment companies and that do not have securities listed on a national exchange.
-If at any time less than 70% of our gross assets are comprised of qualifying assets, including as a result of an increase in the value of any non-qualifying assets or decrease in the value of any qualifying assets, we would generally not be permitted to acquire any additional non-qualifying assets until such time as 70% of our then current gross assets in such circumstances.
-See "Regulation as a Business Development Company."
-We have elected to be treated as a RIC under the Code and expect to continue to operate in a manner so as to qualify for the tax treatment applicable to RICs.
+If at any time less than 70% of our gross assets are comprised of qualifying assets, including as a result of an increase in the value of any non-qualifying assets or decrease in the value of any qualifying assets, we would generally not be permitted to acquire any additional non-qualifying assets until such time as 70% of our then current gross assets were comprised of qualifying assets.
+We would not be required, however, to dispose of any non-qualifying assets in such circumstances.
+See

+"Regulation as a Business Development Company."
+We have elected to be treated as a RIC under Subchapter M of the Code and expect to continue to operate in a manner so as to qualify for the tax treatment applicable to RICs.
 See "Material U.S. Federal Income Tax Considerations."

-Our investment activities are managed by GSV Asset Management and supervised by our Board of Directors.
+Our investment activities are supervised by our Board of Directors and managed by GSV Asset Management.
 GSV Asset Management is an investment adviser registered under the Advisers Act.
 Under the Investment Advisory Agreement, we have agreed to pay GSV Asset Management an annual base management fee based on our gross assets as well as an incentive fee based on our performance.
 See "Investment Advisory Agreement."
 We have also entered into the Administration Agreement, under which we have agreed to reimburse GSV Capital Service Company for our allocable portion of overhead and other expenses incurred.
 While there is no limit on the total amount of expenses we may be required to reimburse to GSV Capital Service Company, our administrator will only charge us for the actual expenses it incurs on our behalf, or our allocable portion thereof, without any profit to GSV Capital Service Company.